Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

     hardware without having to know any details of how the hardware works.

--   **Filesystem drivers:** A filesystem driver interprets the contents of a file system as files and directories.
+-   **File system drivers:** A file system driver interprets the contents of a file system as files and directories.

 -   **System calls:** User space programs use system calls to get